Jean-Paul Viguier: Early works

 Graduated from the École nationale supérieure des Beaux-Arts in 1970, Jean-Paul Viguier, with Jean Bossu and Georges-Henri Pingusson, founded the teaching unit n°5.
 3 years later, he received a "master of city planning in urban design" at the Harvard Graduate School of Design from Harvard University, and, as he came back in France, he hosted a section of urban architecture in the journal Urbanisme.
 From 1975-1992, projects were carried out in association with Jean-François Jodry.
 In 1981, he won the "first prize of the jury" in the competition for the Opera Bastille and then, in 1983, the "first tie price" for the project head Defense.
 In 1986, he won alongside Alain Provost, Patrick Berger and Gilles Clément, the competition for the construction of the Parc André-Citroën in Paris, whose creation will last 6 years (1992-2002) soon after they won the Seville Expo’92 contest for the French Pavilion.

 In 1988, he designed The Atrium : headquarters of the Caisse des Depots et Consignations in Boulogne-Billancourt.
 In 1990, he won the competition organized by the Public Establishment for the development of the Defence area for the construction of the Heart defense complex at the Esso headquarters location.
 Then he realized the headquarters of France Télévisions in Paris, as well as many others, such as Alstom in Saint-Ouen and AstraZeneca and Bristol-Myers Squibb in Rueil-Malmaison.

 Jean-Paul Viguier et Associés practice

-Jean-Paul Viguier Architecture and Associates works on a very wide range of building types.
+The firm has designed housing, cultural, office, and urban-development projects.

-In the area of housing, with achievements in Paris (Bercy, Dupleix), Créteil, Asnieres-sur-Seine, Clichy and recently (in 2009) in the 15th district of the capital, rue de la Convention.
-In the cultural field, the firm realized the Cathedral library (now named "Jean-Falala") at Reims in 2002, and restructured the Natural History Museum of Toulouse.
-She also designed urban facilities such as the layout of the site of the Pont du Gard and built an archaeological museum on the same site in 2000.
+In the area of housing, with achievements in Paris (Bercy, Dupleix), Créteil, Asnieres-sur-Seine, Clichy and recently (in 2009) in the 15th district of the capital, rue de la Convention.In the cultural sector, the firm designed the Jean-Falala Médiathèque in Reims and led the restructuring of the Natural History Museum of Toulouse.
+The firm also designed urban facilities such as the layout of the site of the Pont du Gard and built an archaeological museum on the same site in 2000.

-The fields of activity of the practice is completed by the making of office buildings, as Angle in Boulogne-Billancourt (2008), seat of the Journal L'Équipe, the headquarters of IBM Europe in Bois-Colombes (2009), the seat of Prisma Presse inGennevilliers or Heart Mediterranean, the islet of D3 ZAC Joliette Marseille (2008).
-Finally, the Majunga tower is located in the heart of La Défense.
+The firm has also designed office buildings, including Angle in Boulogne-Billancourt (2008), the headquarters of L'Équipe, IBM Europe in Bois-Colombes (2009), Prisma Presse in Gennevilliers, and Cœur Méditerranée in Marseille (2008).
+Finally, the Majunga tower is located in La Défense.